Eclectic and Global boho design inspiration for your home

 Meet the adventure-loving sisters behind Juju Boutik, Elisa & Danielle.
 Their love for “global decor” actually found its origin while on an African adventure of their own.
 It was love at first sight when they first spotted these exquisite headdresses and they could immediately see their worldwide appeal.
 They find real meaning in bringing these examples of authentic tribal art to you all while helping support the local economy of Cameroon.

-Next up, COLOR!
+Next up, COLOR.
 Bright, bold colors are a wonderful way to add some bohemian style to your home.
 Try painting an accent wall in an exciting color like I did.
-Then try bold decor accents like this gold pineapple and you’re in business!
+Then try bold decor accents like this gold pineapple and you’re in business.
 Paint color is “Deepest Sea” by Dunn-Edwards.
-For a full look into the inspiration behind this paint makeover click HERE.

 What’s not to love?
 Bohemian style is: